Simulation framework

 Piecewise-linear reconstruction

 This function creates left and right cell-edge states based on the cell-centered states.
 It first computes the left and right slopes, uses a slope limiter to determine the limited slope to use, and interpolates linearly within each cell.
+This interpolation leads to 2nd-order convergence in space.

 Parameters: